 Drs.
 Neal Kassell, Jeff Elias and Jason Sheehan are leading the development of high-intensity focused ultrasound technology, which has exciting potential for drug delivery and to treat tumors, stroke, and movement disorders non-invasively.
 Dr. Elias's clinical trial to treats patients with Essential Tremor is believed to have been the first intracranial therapeutic application of the technology in the world, and its favorable results have been published in the New England Journal of Medicine.
-Dr. Elias is currently enrolling patients in a trial to treat tremor-dominant Parkinson's and multiple other focused ultrasound trials are enrolling or in development.
+Dr. Elias is currently enrolling patients in a trial to treat Parkinson's and multiple other focused ultrasound trials are enrolling or in development.

 The neuro-oncology and spine areas are involved in most all major national clinical trials.
 Our clinical trials page has links to information about clinical trials led by our doctors and doctors across UVA.